WalkerWaqiOrg/cpuminer-multi/README.md

 Another build method:

+- git submodule update --init --recursive

+- cd rr_libs

+- cmake .

+- make

+- cd ..

 - ./autogen.sh	# only needed if building from git repo
   - ./nomacro.pl	# only needed if building on Mac OS X or with Clang

 - ./configure CFLAGS="*-march=native*"